 Manual Lymph Drainage is very soothing.
 Frequently patients doze off within minutes.
 Steady and rhythmic hand strokes by a good therapist are the prerequisite for successful treatment.
-If you are feeling very stressed then try a series of 6 x 30 minutes lymph drainage sessions.
+If you are feeling very stressed then try a series of 3 to 5 x 30 minutes express lymphatic drainage sessions.
 It is a wonderful preventive measure against burnout.

 Pain relief through MLD is like trying to “scratch away” the pain and itching of mosquito bites.
 Scratching will stimulate large skin areas, thus reducing the feeling of pain, just as MLD stimulates the lymphatic system to alleviate pain aka Gate control theory.
 MLD results in pain mediators being drained into the lymphatic system more rapidly, so that they are no longer active in the tissue.
 Any prolonged pain, such as pain generated by migraine, acute injuries, Sudeck’s disease, fibromyalgia, etc can be treated using lymph drainage.